 - Though rabbit is usually performed with knees together, if doing the pose that way causes tenderness in your kneecaps, you might instead safely experiment with knees a few inches apart.

 - If your toes are too stiff and inflexible to do the pose with flexed feet, you might experiment with feet pointed and relaxed.

 - You can also put an extra folded blanket or towel under your knees for extra cushioning if that feels better.

 As you do activities that increase your awareness – such as yoga – you’re improving your attention to all sensations within your body – and that means you’ll become better at avoiding accidents, making better decisions, and taking better care of yourself in general.
 Yoga bolsters this type of mind-body connection.

 Many yoga practitioners believe they experience significant benefits from doing yoga consistently, including developing their spinal flexibility, improving strength and joint mobility, and reducing lower back discomfort.
-If it’s true that yoga can lessen inflammation within the body then that also means that yoga helps allay chronic disease.
+If it’s true that yoga can lessen inflammation within the body, then that also means that yoga helps alleviate chronic disease.

 Additional Sources on the Discipline of Body Postures: